Danie1s/DNSPageView/README_EN.md

   - `DNSPageContentView` is built on top of `UICollectionView`, you might have a chance to receive some weird bug.
     > The behavior of the UICollectionViewFlowLayout is not defined because: the item height must be less than the height of the UICollectionView minus the section insets top and bottom values, minus the content insets top and bottom values.
   - Please note that the `Demo` projects may not cover all the cases/situations.
-Please make ajustments considering your own needs.
+Please make ajustments based on your own needs.

 ## License